 Click on the slideshow below to see the presentation.
 Thanks to Anna, Lauren and Alex who shared their insights and their hopes and ambitions so openly with us.

 See the slide show below which demonstrates why we need to connect...

 Friends In High Places - we get together to talk about interesting ideas at fabulously high locations, to bring out the best in everyone and to defy gravity...

 We host conversations that reach deep into modern living and high into what's important to us today.
 When someone famously said 'when they go low, we go high' we took them at their word.
 Why not come with us?

-The first in the series of Friends in High Places is in early November in Darwin Brasserie at the top of the Walkie Talkie Building.
-The conversation over dinner will be preceded by a walk in the Sky Garden to get our thinking flowing and to take a view over London's rooftops.
+The first in the series of Friends in High Places took place early November in Darwin Brasserie at the top of the Walkie Talkie Building.
+The conversation over dinner was preceded by a walk in the Sky Garden to get our thinking flowing and to take a view over London's rooftops.
 We think it's important to get the big picture clear before scaling the heights of the imagination and sifting through the shallows of everyday life.

 If you would like to join a conversation with Friends In High Places email email@example.com for more information.

 At the next supper we are discussing 'VANITY' - can you imagine...

 We can also design bespoke events for your own business or individual requirements.